ibexa/documentation-developer/docs/api/public_php_api.md

 Then use the app/console application with the `generate:bundle` command to start the bundle generation wizard.

-Let's follow the instructions provided by the wizard.
-Our objective is to create a bundle named `EzSystems/Bundles/CookBookBundle`, located in the `src` directory.
+Follow the instructions provided by the wizard.
+Your objective is to create a bundle named `EzSystems/Bundles/CookBookBundle`, located in the `src` directory.

 ``` bash
 $ php app/console generate:bundle
 ```

-The wizard will first ask about our bundle's namespace.
-Each bundle's namespace should feature a vendor name (in our own case: `EzSystems`), optionally followed by a sub-namespace (we could have chosen to use `Bundle`), and end with the actual bundle's name, suffixed with Bundle: `CookbookBundle`.
+The wizard will first ask about your bundle's namespace.
+Each bundle's namespace should feature a vendor name (for example: `EzSystems`), optionally followed by a sub-namespace (for example: `Bundle`), and end with the actual bundle's name, suffixed with bundle: `CookbookBundle`.

 **Bundle namespace**